aribibek/folly_docker/README.md

 Dockerfile to build and install [folly](https://github.com/facebook/folly).
-Folly version can be changed in Dockerfile.
+Folly version can be changed by editing Dockerfile.

 Usage: